professorfoy/data620/project-02/Readme.md

 I created a **[Teams folder](https://teams.microsoft.com/v2/)** to populate mission and value statements for all NYC colleges.

 I also created a working Python script to develop the project.
 It is labeled ***nyc-college-mission-vision-statements.ipynb***.

+**How to Run the .ipynb file in your Jupyter Notebook:**

+Follow the steps below to download and run the project notebook.

+1. Download the Project Files

+Download the following files from this repository:

+ipeds-colleges-complete-dataset-3-9-2026.csv

+nyc-college-mission-vision-statements.ipynb

+You can download them by:

+Opening the file in GitHub

+Clicking Download Raw

+Saving the file to the same folder on your computer

+Alternatively, download the entire repository as a ZIP file.